 - Postcoital voiding

-- Prophylaxis in recurrent urinary tract infections (see “Treatment of recurrent infections” above)
+- Prophylaxis: indicated for recurrent urinary tract infections (see “Treatment of recurrent infections” above)

 - Screening for asymptomatic bacteriuria is recommended for all pregnant women in the first trimester.

-- Treatment is always required for asymptomatic bacteriuria in pregnancy; because asymptomatic bacteriuria is more likely to lead to pyelonephritis in pregnant women than in nonpregnant women.
+- Treatment is always required for asymptomatic bacteriuria in pregnancy (as it is more likely to lead to pyelonephritis in these patients) and should include: